Interpersonal Issues Gay Men And Lesbians May Have To Deal With

-Fortunately this kind of support is never that far away now that the internet is so ubiquitous.
-Even when someone who lives in an isolating, conservative area, if nothing else they can still get advice and support through a computer or their cell phone's web browser.
-There are tons of sites and forums for people in the LGBT community.
+Fortunately this kind of support is never further away than the internet.
+Even when someone who lives in an isolating, conservative area, if nothing else they can still get advice and support through their phone or a computer.
+There are tons of sites, apps, and forums for people in the LGBT community.
 Other options that may or may not be available where you live are:

 - The Gay-Straight Alliance at your high school

 - A telephone support line for people in the LGBT community (with services like Google Voice they don't even have to be in your city to call them)